-3.4.1 PM10-monitoring and measurement
+3.4.1 PM10 monitoring and measurement

-Two types of air quality monitors are deployed in ORC's air quality network; both are beta attenuation monitors (BAMs), manufactured by MetOne in the United States, and they measure PM{10} continuously.
-Beta attenuation monitors collect hourly samples of PM{10} and calculate an hourly mass concentration reported in micrograms per cubic metre of air (μg/m3), using standardised airflow measurements.
+Two types of air quality monitors are deployed in ORC's air quality network; both are beta attenuation monitors (BAMs) manufactured by MetOne in the United States and both measure PM{10} continuously.
+Beta attenuation monitors collect hourly samples of PM{10} and calculate an hourly mass concentration reported in micrograms per cubic metre of air (μg/m3) using standardised air flow measurements.
 A daily average PM{10} value is calculated using hourly values from midnight to midnight.

-Figure 2.
-Otago air quality monitoring network during 2005-2014
+Figure 1.
+Otago air quality monitoring network during 2005-2014.

-Standard-sampling methods are required for reporting on compliance with the NESAQ.
-The BAM1020 is accepted by the US Environmental Protection Agency (USEPA) as an equivalent-reference standard method for measuring PM{10} due to its automated hourly self-calibration, the data processing algorithms employed in its calculations and the pre-conditioning of the airstream being sampled.
-These monitoring methods are employed at Alexandra, Arrowtown, Dunedin and Mosgiel, with results reported to the MfE on an annual basis.
+Standard sampling methods are required for reporting on compliance with the NESAQ.
+The BAM1020 is accepted by the US Environmental Protection Agency (USEPA) as an equivalent-reference standard method for measuring PM{10} due to its automated hourly self-calibration, the data processing algorithms employed in its calculations, and the pre-conditioning of the airstream being sampled.
+These monitoring methods are employed at Alexandra, Arrowtown, Dunedin, and Mosgiel with results reported to the MfE on an annual basis.

-The Dunedin BAM1020 installation is shown in Figure 3.
+The Dunedin BAM1020 installation is shown in Figure 2.